Hello, I’m David

 Similarly, I’m not scared of creative lighting techniques (using flash and video light where necessary) and will use them when they add to the moment.

-I’ll use all of these skills on your wedding photography – working quietly, unobtrusively and efficiently in the background, delivering stunning wedding photos you’ll cherish for years to come!
+As a leading Kent Wedding Photographer I’ll use all of these skills at your wedding – working quietly, unobtrusively and efficiently in the background to deliver stunning wedding photos you’ll cherish for years to come!